The following are some of the questions we hear most frequently:

 Are there changing rooms?

 Yes, we have changing rooms for trips based out of our headquarters in White Salmon, WA.
 At our headquarters we have all of the amenities necessary to make sure that your time with us off the water is as enjoyable as your time on the water.
-At the Wet Planet base, you’ll enjoy: private parking, changing rooms, hot shower, espresso in the Wet Planet cafe, private rolling pool for kayak instruction, souvenirs and photos of your trip in the shop, riverside picnic and BBQ space, and camping for our guests.
+At the Wet Planet base, you’ll enjoy: private parking, changing rooms, hot shower, espresso in the Wet Planet cafe, private rolling pool for kayak instruction, souvenirs and photos of your trip in the shop, and riverside picnic and BBQ space.

 What do the rapid classifications mean?